 The autoselect mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on DQ7-DQ0.
 This mode is primarily intended for programming equipment to automatically match a device to be programmed with its corresponding programming algorithm.
-However, the autoselect codes can also be accessed in-system through the command register.

-To access the autoselect codes in-system, the host system can issue the autoselect command via the command register, as shown in Tables 15 and 16.
-This method does not require $V{\rm ID}$.
+The autoselect codes can also be accessed in-system through the command register.
+The host system can issue the autoselect command via the command register, as shown in Tables 15 and 17.
+This method does not require V{ID} .
 Refer to the Autoselect Command Sequence section for more information.